nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 Once you've gotten the timestamps into the data and specified "time" as the axis mode, Flot will automatically generate relevant ticks and format them.
 As always, you can tweak the ticks via the "ticks" option
-- just remember that the values should be timestamps (numbers), not Date objects.
+- just remember that the values should to timestamps (numbers), not Date objects.

-Tick generation and formatting can also be controlled separately through the following axis options:
+Tick generation and formatting can also to controlled separately through the following axis options:

 ```js